All NCMC lessons and programs will be taught exclusively online through the summer of 2021.

 Regular attendance is expected of all students.
 It is common courtesy to give teachers 24 hours notice if you cannot attend a lesson for any reason.
 Students are financially responsible for all lessons, including those for which they are absent.
 Students who miss two consecutive lessons without notification will be withdrawn at the Director’s discretion and no refund will be issued.

 Lessons or classes canceled by the teacher or by NCMC will be made up at a later date.
 Make-up lessons that are scheduled but then missed by a student will not be rescheduled, and that lesson will be forfeited by the student without a refund.
 In cases of inclement weather, lessons and classes held prior to noon at NCMC will be canceled when the Northampton Public Schools close.
 For cancellations after noon, please call the NCMC office for recorded announcements.
+Teachers may offer students online instruction as an option during inclement weather.

 Students are expected to avail themselves through the month of June for make-up lessons.
 Students who anticipate being unavailable in June must notify the Registrar upon enrollment, so other arrangements for make-up lessons can be made earlier in the year, where possible.